ttoivone/mediacapture-extensions/face-detection-explainer.md

 New members are added to capabilities, constraints, and settings for Web applications to enable and control face and face landmark detection with `getUserMedia()` and `applyConstraints()` and to query capabilities of face detection with `getCapabilities()` methods.
 Web applications should not ask more facial metadata than what they need to limit computation.
 For example, if an applications is content with just a face bounding box, it should set the constraint `humanFaceLandmarkDetectionMode` to `"none"`.

 The enumeration constraints `humanFaceDetectionMode` and `humanFaceLandmarkDetectionMode` set the level of detection needed for human faces and their landmarks, respectively.
-These settings can be one of the enumeration values in `ObjectDetectionMode`.
+These settings can be one of the enumeration values in `HumanFaceDetectionMode` and `HumanFaceLandmarkDetectionMode`.
 When `humanFaceDetectionMode` is `"bounding-box"`, user agent must attempt face detection and set the metadata in video frames correspondingly.
 When the setting is `"none"`, face description metadata (including landmarks) is not set.
 Similarly, when `humanFaceLandmarkDetectionMode` is `"none"`, the landmarks (ie. members `leftEye`, `rightEye`, and `mouth` in dictionary `HumanFace`) are not set.
 When the setting is `"center-point"` and face detection is enabled, the user agent must attempt to detect face landmarks and set the location information in the members of type `HumanFaceLandmark` accordingly.

-For now, `"center-point"` must not be supported for `humanFaceDetectionMode` and `"bounding-box"` must not be supported for `humanFaceLandmarkDetectionMode` due to limitations in current platform APIs.
-Furthermore, if face detection mode is `"none"`, also landmark detection setting must be the same `"none"` because without face detection results the landmark data can not be set either.
+If face detection mode is `"none"`, also landmark detection setting must be the same `"none"` because without face detection results the landmark data can not be set either.

 ## Platform Support